awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-create-vpc-source.md

-# Creating a flow that uses a VPC source<a name="flows-create-vpc-source"></a>
+# Creating a transport stream flow that uses a VPC source<a name="flows-create-vpc-source"></a>

-A flow consists of one source, a name, and an Availability Zone\.
-The ability to choose an Availability Zone allows you to create multiple flows within an AWS Region for redundancy\.
-After you create a flow, you can add up to 50 outputs and up to 50 entitlements\.
+Transport stream flows transport compressed content that is muxed into a single stream\.

 When you create a flow that uses a source from your virtual private cloud \(VPC\), your content does not go over the public internet\.
 This is useful for security reasons as well as reliability\.
 You set up your VPC and then create a flow that has an interface to that VPC\.
 Alternatively, you can create a flow based on an entitlement that another AWS account granted to allow you to use their content \([entitled source](flows-create-entitled-source.md)\) or a [standard source](flows-create-standard-source.md)\.